 Where can I buy fusible interfacing?

 interfacing can be found in any local sewing shop.
 You can buy it many places online, too.
-It requires an investment, but you are going to use it for a long time afterwards.

 Do you find this tutorial helpful?
 Or perhaps you have a question?
 Don’t hesitate to drop me a line in the comment section below.

 SIGN UP FOR SEWING FOR A LIVING NEWSLETTER